GloriousPtr/ArcGameEngine/README.md

 ## Set up

+- Make sure to install [Mono](https://www.mono-project.com/download/stable/).
-You can clone Arc Game Engine using git.
+- Clone Arc Game Engine using git.
 Make sure you do a ```--recursive``` clone!
 ```
 git clone --recursive https://github.com/MohitSethi99/ArcEngine.git
 ```

-Arc Game Engine is built in a Windows environment, using Visual Studio 2022.
+- Arc Game Engine is built in a Windows environment, using Visual Studio 2022.

-Execute the script `scripts/Win-GenProjects.bat` to generate the solution and project files.
+- Execute the script `scripts/Win-GenProjects.bat` to generate the solution and project files.

 ## Current Features